Accessible $\infty$-cosmoi: First stability properties of accessible -cosmoi

 \begin{proposition} If $\ck$ is an accessible $\infty$-cosmos then so is $\ck_{/A}$ for each $A\in\ck$, and the inclusion $\ck_{/A}\to \ck\downarrow A$ is an accessible functor. \end{proposition}

 \proof In the pullback below left

 the right vertical is an accessible isofibration between accessible categories, and the lower horizontal an accessible functor between accessible categories.
-It follows by Proposition~\ref{prop:pb-acc} that $(\ck_{/A})_0$ is accessible and $I_0$ an accessible functor, verifying Condition (1) in the definition of accessible $\infty$-cosmos.
+It follows by Proposition~\ref{prop:pb-acc} that $(\ck_{/A})_0$ is accessible and $I_0$ an accessible functor.

 Now consider the pullback above right.
 Since $I_0$ is accessible, the Makkai-Par\'e Limit Theorem ensures that the lower horizontal $I_0^{\atwo}$ is also accessible.
 The right vertical inclusion is an accessible functor between accessible categories by Proposition~\ref{prop:fib-acc} and moreover an isofibration.
-Hence, by Proposition~\ref{prop:pb-acc} once again, the left vertical is an accessible functor between accessible categories, verifying Condition (3) in the definition of accessible $\infty$-cosmos.
+Hence, by Proposition~\ref{prop:pb-acc} once again, the left vertical is an accessible functor between accessible categories, verifying Condition~\eqref{item:isofibs-accessible} in the definition of accessible $\infty$-cosmos.

 For an object $p\colon B\to A$ of $\ck_{/A}$, the corresponding hom-functor $\ck_{/A}((B,p),-)\colon\ck_{/A}\to\SSet$ can be constructed as a pullback